gareginyesayan/seleniumBookingDemo/README.md

 This repo contains simple mini test project with TestNG/Selenium/Java.
-The project is only for demo purposes and does not aim to do some real testing.
+The project is for demonstration purposes only and not for real tests.

 Application used:  https://www.booking.com/.
 Registering/account not needed to run tests